kbalog/uis-dat640-fall2020/assignments/README.md

 ## Workflow and rules

   * Each assignment is given as a Jupyter notebook and is pushed to your private GitHub repository.
-  * You need to submit and push the solution to GitHub
+  * You need to submit and push the solution to GitHub.
   * Deadlines are strict, no extensions, no exceptions!
   * We have a zero tolerance policy for cheating.
 Copying someone else's solution, even in part, will be considered plagiarism and may result in failing the whole course.
-  * Assignments account for **40% of the final grade**
+  * Assignments account for **40% of the final grade**.